emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 * ``llvm.memcpy``
 * ``llvm.memmove``
 * ``llvm.memset``

+  These intrinsics are only supported with an i32 ``len`` argument.

 * ``llvm.bswap``

-  The overloaded llvm.bswap intrinsic is only supported with the following argument types: i16, i32, i64 (the types supported by C-style GCC builtins).
+  The overloaded ``llvm.bswap`` intrinsic is only supported with the following argument types: i16, i32, i64 (the types supported by C-style GCC builtins).

 * ``llvm.ctlz``